Certain denominations teach that Jesus went into hell (or the underworld) to preach to confined human souls. True?

 What do the Scriptures say about Christ’s possible descent into Hades?

-Here are the two main passages:
+Here is the first main passage:

 Here is the second verse: